Why Are Drums So Important In Many African Cultures? The Untold Stories Behind The Beat

 Think about it: these drum languages were so effective that colonial powers actually banned them in some regions.
 Why?
 Because they enabled coordinated resistance and maintained cultural cohesion when everything else was being stripped away.

 That's not ancient history either.
-Plus, in Ethiopia, drum communication was still being used effectively as late as the 1970s.
-The technology wasn't primitive — it was sophisticated in ways that matched the needs of the communities using it And that's really what it comes down to..
+Practically speaking, in Ethiopia, drum communication was still being used effectively as late as the 1970s.
+The technology wasn't primitive — it was sophisticated in ways that matched the needs of the communities using it Simple as that..

 How These Systems Actually Work